The first 10 tips are about preparation, that is – preparing your track for the final mixdown, which leads to my first point.

 - Use automation to make your mix sound great

-One thing I like to do is get my mix sounding good with minimal automation, and then leverage automation to make it sound excellent.
+One factor i prefer to try to to is get my combine sounding smart with lowest automation, and then leverage automation to make it sound excellent.

 The reason for this is that automation can be a big distraction, it’s a time-consuming process.